hdznrrd/siid-doc/hardware/powermeter/hager/OBIS.md

 # Hager Power Meter Raw OBIS Message

 The power meter setup built by Alex is reporting raw data to http://powerraw.shack:11111/.
-The documentation of the various available key/value fields in the message can be found in the official documentation <ehz_betriebsanleitung_mid.pdf>
+The documentation of the various available key/value fields in the message can be found in the [official documentation](ehz_betriebsanleitung_mid.pdf).
 The following is a message as reported on 2013-02-11 17:14

 <pre>Current epoch time: 1360599258